stepanataccolade/docsv2/sources/ci_configure.md

 * * * * *

-## Build termination
+## Build timeout

-Build will be forcefully terminated in the following scenarios:
+Builds will be timed out in the following scenarios:

 -   If there has not been any log output or a command hangs for 10 minutes
--   If the build is still running after 60 minutes for Free Plans or 120 minutes for Paid Plans
+-   If the build is still running after 60 minutes for Free minions or 120 minutes for Paid minions

-When a build is forcefully terminated, the build status will indicate **timeout**.

 * * * * *